ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/modularize-the-configuration.md

 As the configuration increases, it will be difficult to maintain the configuration by relying solely on `configuration.nix` and `home.nix`.
 Therefore, a better solution is to use the nix module system to split the configuration into multiple modules and write them in a classified manner.

-nix module system provide a paramter, `imports`, which accept a list of `.nix` files, and merge all the configuration defined in these files into the current nix module.
+Nix module system provide a paramter, `imports`, which accept a list of `.nix` files, and merge all the configuration defined in these files into the current nix module.
 Note that the word used here is "**merge**", which means that `imports` will **NOT** simply overwrite the duplicate configuration, but handle them more reasonably.
 For example, if I define `program.packages = [...]` in multiple modules, then `imports` will merge all `program.packages` defined in all nix modules into one list.
 Not only lists can be merged correctly, but attribute sets can also be merged correctly.
 The specific behavior can be explored by yourself.

 > I only found a description of `imports` in [nixpkgs-unstable official manual - evalModules parameters](https://nixos.org/manual/nixpkgs/unstable/#module-system-lib-evalModules-parameters): `A list of modules.
 These are merged together to form the final configuration.`, it's a bit ambiguous...